Ladbrokes sees more pain before gain from online upgrade

-LONDON Britain's second-biggest bookmaker, Ladbrokes, said operating profit would take a hit in the first half of 2014 due to upgrades to its online service, as it ended another troubled year with a sharp fall in annual profit.
+LONDON Britain's second-biggest bookmaker, Ladbrokes LAD.L, said operating profit would take a hit in the first half of 2014 due to upgrades to its online service, as it ended another troubled year with a sharp fall in annual profit.

-A familiar sight in Britain's town centres with 2,300 retail outlets, Ladbrokes formed an alliance with software developer Playtech last year to gain ground in serving the growing number of gamblers who bet on sports events through their computer, tablet or smartphone.
+A familiar sight in Britain's town centers with 2,300 retail outlets, Ladbrokes formed an alliance with software developer Playtech (PTEC.L) last year to gain ground in serving the growing number of gamblers who bet on sports events through their computer, tablet or smartphone.

 But switching its gaming products to a new system has taken longer than expected.